steffenwittig/ingamepaint/README.md

 Open Assets/InGamePaint/Scenes/PlanceCanvas.unity.
 The instructions will be displayed on screen once you run the scene.

 # Painting with an HTC Vive

-(untested with the recent changes and plugin updates)

 - Go to Edit > Project Settings > Player and expand the the "PC, Mac & Linux Standalone" Tab.
 Look for "Other Settings" and "Virtual Reality SDKs".
 Move the OpenVR SDK to the top of the list.
 - Open Assets/InGamePaint/Scenes/VrPlanceCanvas.unity and run the scene.
 On the tip of the right controller is a brush.
 Touch the canvas with it to paint.
 On the left controller is a palette to mix colors.
 Paint buckets can be grabbed with the grip buttons of both controllers.
 Brush and color presets can be applied by touching them with the brush tip.